Arjuns-create/ConversAI/README.md

 - **Pymupdf**: For handling searchable PDF documents.
 - **BeautifulSoup**: For web scraping and HTML parsing.

 With its modular design, ConversAI is not just a tool but a platform that can be extended and customized to fit diverse user requirements.

 ## Features

-- **Text Extraction**: Extracts text from searchable and scannable PDFs.
+- **Text Extraction**: Extracts text from both searchable and scannable PDFs.
 - **Web Crawler**: Gathers and processes text from websites efficiently.
 - **YouTube Transcript Retrieval**: Fetches and processes video transcripts for easy querying.
 - **Conversational Interface**: Interactive Gradio UI for seamless user interaction.
 - **Configurable**: Easily customizable to fit specific use cases.
+- **Advanced Document Retrieval**: Utilizes sophisticated algorithms for improved accuracy and relevance.

 ## Benefits